seatable/seatable-plugin-timeline/README.md

-# seatable-plugin-leave
+# seatable-plugin-timeline
-The plugin to show leave info.
+The plugin to show timeline.